Crypto Decline Continues as Bitcoin Hits Lowest Level Since November

 This team aims to develop a comprehensive and clear regulatory framework for digital assets.

-This announcement is expected to bring significant changes to cryptocurrency regulations,
+This announcement is expected to bring significant changes to cryptocurrency regulations.

 potentially providing long-awaited clarity to the rules governing this sector.